Robbie025/ComplexMethod/docs/source/Work.rst

 The documentation for the complexmethod is arranged as follows:

 	3. **Software Prerequisites** will detail the software tools that are required to run the python and matlab codes.
-These include git, python with numpy, sphinx for documentation and Matlab (or Octave).
+These include git, python with numpy, sphinx for documentation and Matlab.
+The terminal based installation given here are for ubuntu based systems.
+Nonetheless, the source code for python and matlab should work in mac and windows systems, provided the necessary packages are available.
 	4. **Complex Method -- Python** will describe the files that are included in the repository.
 Using examples for illustration, the included files can be used as templates for using the complex method in your own projects.

-	#. **Complex Method -- Matla** is a work in progress and will be updated in the near future
+	#. **Complex Method -- Matlab** is a work in progress and will be updated in the near future.
-	#. **Description** will describe the Complex optimization algorithm along with its variant The complex-rf
+	#. **Description** will describe the Complex optimization algorithm along with its variant, The complex-rf.